 Exercise is vital to a healthy lifestyle.
-It has a huge range of benefits, both physical and mental, and all of them need to be reaped in order to lead the healthiest and happiest lifestyle that you can.
-This might not be news, but it always needs to be stated, and it's a general rule for everyone.
-Here, we're looking at exercising with asthma.
+It has a vast range of physical and mental benefits, and all of them need to be reaped to lead the healthiest and happiest lifestyle you can.
+This might not be news, but it always needs to be stated, and it’s a general rule for everyone.
+Here, we’re looking at exercising with asthma.

-Asthma is a common condition which affects a huge number of population.
-It can be a big issue when it comes to exercising since it takes its toll on lung function and can cause an array of complications.
+Asthma is a common condition which affects a considerable percentage of the population.
+It can be a big issue when it comes to exercising since it takes its toll on lung function and can cause various complications.
 With that being said, however, it’s always a good idea to look for alternative ways to exercise with asthma and how it can help with asthma outside of exercise too.

 Let’s take a look: